steveschow/osxwineasio/README.md

     /usr/local/include/wine/windows
     /usr/local/lib/wine

-Several binaries need to be in the path, including winegcc, winebuild
+2 - Several binaries need to be in the $PATH, including winegcc, winebuild

-2 - have to download steinbergs asio.h file: https://aur.archlinux.org/packages/steinberg-asio/
+3 - You must download steinbergs sdk and copy asio.h into the wineasio dir: https://aur.archlinux.org/packages/steinberg-asio/

-3 - Use Makefile.osx to build wineasio:
+4 - Use Makefile.osx to build wineasio on OSX:

     make -f Makefile.osx

 TODO
 ----
 - Try out 64bit version

 - Try to see if we can make it work using the default float sample data.
 Currently have found that produces no audio with JackOSX and had to use ASIOST32INT def in order to get it working.
 See main README for explanation.

-- Need to make this more generic so that it can potentially be merged back into the wineasio mainline which is found here: https://sourceforge.net/projects/wineasio/?source=directory

-    - Detect MacOS and include the patched changes to asio.c with ifdefs
+- Need to make this more generic so that it can potentially be merged back into the wineasio mainline.
+This may include some ifdefs around the patches to asio.c and/or ifdefs inside a single Makefile rather then providing seperate OSX makefile.

 OSXWINEBUILDER
 --------------